-Typically the last decision a judge makes at the conclusion of a contested divorce or other family law matter is whether to order one spouse to pay or contribute towards the other spouse’s attorney’s fees and court costs.
-This decision is primarily based on the parties’ relative abilities to pay for an attorney.
+Typically the last decision a judge makes at the conclusion of a contested divorce proceeding or other family law matter is whether to order one spouse to pay or contribute to the other spouse’s attorney’s fees and court costs.
+This decision is primarily based on the parties’ relative abilities to pay for legal representation.

 An attorney’s fee and court cost award can be awarded at the end of a case or, if needed, in the middle of a case.
-When attorney’s fees are awarded in the middle of litigation, it is called a “temporary” attorney’s fee award.
+When attorney’s fees are awarded in the middle of litigation, it is called an award of temporary attorney’s fees and costs.
 These awards are made to ensure that both parties have access to similar quality legal representation and that neither party is frozen out of the process due to the lack of an ability to pay.

 Contact our experienced attorneys if you have any questions about the attorney fees recovery process at 813-443-5249.